noisr-ist/.github/profile/README.md

 ## Reach us

 For any inquiries, collaborations, or questions, please feel free to reach out to our team at antenna@noisr.com.
 We are excited to hear from you and provide the support you need.

-Thank you for your interest in the Random Number Generator Team.
-Let's embrace true randomness and unlock new possibilities together!